jricks92/aws-s3info/README.md

 Glacier Objects).
 Buckets that have multiple types of storage will be listed twice.
 This tool uses concurrent threads to speed up the process.
 As such, buckets will not be listed in alphabetical order unless you run with the --single-thread flag.
 By default, this tool uses the default profile stored in your ~/.aws/config file.
+IMPORTANT: Make sure you have a default region associated with your profile!

 ## Usage
 ```